joanpuigsanz/servdroid/README.md

 servdroid
 =========

-ServDroid is an small web server for the Android and BlackBerry platforms.
+ServDroid is an small web server for the Android platform.

 * Auto start options
 * Can run under port 1024 (iptables and super user rights are required).
 Check the [wiki](https://github.com/joanpuigsanz/servdroid/wiki/Use-port-under-1024) for more information